adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/d validation and eslint.md

   - Require space before and after curly braces
   - Consistent use of white space in function params for arrow functions
 - Imported default config has many rules
-  - Includes rule that warns of `console.log` commands, which we dont want
+  - Includes rule that warns of `console.log` commands, which we don't want
   - Remove by defining its value as 0 or `off`:

 ```mjs